mauri870/ransomware/README.md

 ```
 If you like build the server for windows from a unix machine, run `env GOOS=windows make`

-After that, a binary called `ransomware.exe` and a `server.exe` will be generated on the build folder.
-The execution of `ransomware.exe` is locked to windows machines only.
+After that, a binary called `ransomware.exe` and a `server`/`server.exe` will be generated on the build folder.
+The execution of `ransomware.exe` (even if it is compiled for linux/darwin) is locked to windows machines only.

 By default, the server will listen on `localhost:8080`